Jean Giraud: Films

 While Giraud was residing in Appel-Guéry's commune, he, together with Appel-Guéry and another member of the commune, Paula Salomon, came up with a story premise for a major animated science fiction movie called Internal Transfer, which was endowed with the English title Starwatcher - after which Giraud's American publishing house was named.
 Slated for the production was Arnie Wong, whom Giraud had met during the production of Tron (and, incidentally, one of the animators of the vaunted "Taarna" segment of the Heavy Metal movie), and it was actually Disney whom Giraud offered the production first.
 Disney, at the time not believing in the viability of such a production in animation, declined.
 Another member of the commune fronted some of the money for the project to proceed, and the production was moved to Wong's animation studio in Los Angeles.
 It was this circumstance that provided Giraud with his alibi to leave Appel-Guéry's commune and settle in California - and the reason why he had to decline Ridley Scott for his Legend movie.
-Much to Giraud's disappointment and frustration though, the project eventually fell apart for several extraneous reasons, most notably for lack of funding, as related above by the artist.
+Much to Giraud's disappointment and frustration though, the project eventually fell apart for several extraneous reasons, most notably for lack of funding.
 Still, the concept art he provided for the project served as the basis for his first collaboration with Geof Darrow, whom he had also met previously on the production of Tron, on their 1985 City of Fire art portfolio.
 Some of the concept art was reprinted in the art book "Made in L.A.".

-Yet, despite this failure to launch, it did lead to his, what can be considered, "second Hollywood period" in his "American period".
-Concurrent with his career as a comic artist in the United States, invitations followed to participate as concept artist on Masters of the Universe (1987), Willow (1988), The Abyss (1989), and finally Yutaka Fujioka's Japanese animated feature film Little Nemo: Adventures in Slumberland (1989), for which he was not only the conceptual designer, but also the story writer.
+Concurrent with his career as a comic artist in the United States, invitations followed to participate as concept artist on Masters of the Universe (1987), Willow (1988), The Abyss (1989), and finally Yutaka Fujioka's Japanese-American animated feature film Little Nemo: Adventures in Slumberland (1989), for which he was not only the conceptual designer, but also the story writer.
 It was for this movie that Giraud resided in Japan for an extended period of time.
-Giraud followed up on his involvement with Little Nemo by writing the first two outings of the 1994-2000 French graphic novel series of the same name, drawn by Bruno Marchand.
+Giraud followed up on his involvement with Little Nemo by writing the first two outings of the 1994–2000 French graphic novel series of the same name, drawn by Bruno Marchand.